 The far-field effects of non-ablation radiofrequency devices can manifest due to a minimal current density at or within biologic tissues, and hence magnetic field flux densities within the protective housing, and an high voltage potential force resulting in non-ionizing electromagnetic intensities designed for therapeutic use (Weaver, 2002).
-Not only do these high voltage potentials increase the ability to perform redox reactions in conductive media by facilitating the repetitive molecular energy conversion loop, voltage potentials not coincidentally have been shown to be a principle driver of are deployed at the protective housing-todeposition, typically scaled at 0.1- 1.5 mm distances from the electrode, rather than processes at the electrode-to-tissue interface as in, for example, plasma-based systems where the ionizing electromagnetic radiation generates high energy thermal particles that interact with biologic tissue.
+Not only do these high voltage potentials increase the ability to perform redox reactions in conductive media by facilitating the repetitive molecular energy conversion loop, voltage potentials not coincidentally have been shown to be a principle driver of diary products and reactants of the repetibiologic tissue (Andocs et al. 2009; Szasz tive molecular energy conversion loop may et al, 2009).
+Because these electromagnetic combine to create an acid-base shift desir- forces carry energy that can be imparted to able for therapeutic interventions through biologic tissue with which it interacts, hightechniques such as capacitive deionization er voltage potentials enable oxidization or and concentration enrichment (Biesheu- reduction of energetically more demandvel, 2009; Perdue et al, 2009).
+Because of ing tissue constituent macromolecular the protective housing throttling vent/ple- compounds other than water.
+These forces num, these products can be delivered in a are deployed at the protective housing-tocontrolled and localized fashion through tissue interface, unencumbered by current precipitation, sedimentation, thermal, or deposition, typically scaled at 0.1-1.5 mm distances from the electrode, rather than processes at the electrode-to-tissue interface as in, for example, plasma-based systems where the ionizing electromagnetic radiation generates high energy thermal particles that interact with biologic tissue.